S-Keddy/multimodal-forecasting-ftse100/README.md

 | Bank of England / Yahoo Finance | Macro controls – base rate & FTSE 100 volatility |

 > **Note:**
-> This repository does **not** include any raw or proprietary data.
-> All datasets referenced above were accessed through their respective platforms and remain subject to each source’s **terms of use and copyright policies**.
-> Users must obtain data directly from these providers if they wish to reproduce the results.
+> Raw data is not included in this repository.
+> All sources listed above retain their own licensing and access terms.

 ### **Feature Groups**
 - **Linguistic / Stylistic:** readability, tone, pronoun framing, complexity